Sutton Farm: History and topography

 On the western edge of Sutton Farm lies the Rea Brook Valley, which follows the course of the Rea Brook from the Meole Brace roundabout until it approaches the Abbey and River Severn, of which it is a tributary.
 Here are found the remains of a long mill race and levelling ponds built by the monks, who had water mills situated in the valley.
 Until more recent times, the former site of Salop Laundry (now replaced with new houses), was known by locals as the "mill" and is believed to be a site of one of the mills.
 Along the mill race towards Lord Hill's Column are some old bridges and ancient bridge embankments, one of which is called "Leper's Bridge", and is said to be where the monks led the lepers up to St. Giles Church which is at the top of the hill.

 Housing

 The majority of Sutton Farm is a housing estate built in the 1960s, but much older properties existed nearer the Column, and towards the Mere.

 The original "Sutton Farm" was located where the current shops and Darwin pub (named after Charles Darwin, who was born and grew up in Shrewsbury) now are.

 Education

 The Mereside School (a junior school; formerly called Holy Cross) and the Springfield School (an infant school) are located on a site in the Springfield area.
-The suburb is home to Shrewsbury College of Arts and Technology campus on London Road.
+The suburb is home to the main Shrewsbury College (formerly College of Arts and Technology) campus on London Road.